AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ### Description
 Entries per direction defines the maximum number of entries permitted in one direction (long or short).

-Whether the name of the entry signal is taken into consideration or not is defined within [*EntryHandling*](#entryhandling).
+Whether the name of the entry signal is taken into consideration or not is defined.

 Entries per direction is defined with the [*OnInit()*](#oninit) method.